by Sirius Fourside

 Edible vs Topical

 Some tinctures are made to be ingested while some are made to go on your skin.
 The difference comes from how the tincture was made.
-If you make tinctures with food-grade materials like Don Q 151 rum (a good replacement for old classic Bacardi 151, which was discontinued in 2016), Everclear, Glycerin, etc., then tincture is going to be edible.
-If you’re making it with isopropyl alcohol (or something else that isn’t safe to ingest), then you’re making a topical tincture which should be applied to your skin instead of being eaten.
-Don’t make edible tinctures with isopropyl alcohol, it’s really bad to eat that stuff!
+If you make tinctures with food-grade materials like Don Q 151 rum (a good replacement for old classic Bacardi 151, which was discontinued in 2016), Everclear, Glycerin, etc., then the tincture is going to be edible.
+If you’re making tinctures with stuff that isn’t safe to ingest, like isopropyl alcohol, balms, or lotions, then you’re making a topical tincture that should be applied to your skin instead of being eaten.
+Don’t make edible tinctures with isopropyl alcohol, it’s very dangerous to eat that stuff!

 Don’t ingest anything made from isopropyl alcohol!